The best things to do in Morzine in summer

 Morzine is one of the Alps’ more established summer holiday destinations, with a good selection of places to eat, drink and stay.
 And as summer is low season in the Alps, you can grab a bargain, even if you’re travelling with kids and tied to school holidays.

 You can have a low-budget break by renting an apartment and self-catering.
 Or take advantage of the lower prices to splash out on a luxury hotel or catered chalet.
-Whichever you choose, there are plenty of things to occupy you in Morzine in summer.
+Whichever you choose, there’s plenty to occupy you during the summer in Morzine.

 Walking and hiking in Morzine